ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 The watershed happily follows a wrinkled document boundary, and even on a crumpled receipt the corners are still locally well defined.

-And when the detection is off after all, you can just drag the selection polygon to the right size and position.
+And if the detection does get it wrong, you can simply drag the selection polygon into the right size and position.
 The best of both worlds: automatic detection and manual correction.

 ## Binarization Algorithms

-Correcting the perspective is only half of the story.
+Correcting the perspective is only half the story.
 For documents and receipts, the other half is converting the photo into a clean black & white image.
 This is what the `Save BW` and `Save BW Smooth` buttons in Perspec do.